-Temazcal in Tulum: spiritual connection, medicine for the soul
+Temazcal in Tulum: A medicine for the soul

 Mexico is a country full of traditions.
 Some are as old as our pre-Hispanic cultures and others have developed in more recent times, but they all have a deep connection with our land, roots and spirituality.